IanFinlayson/exploring-cs/chapter01.md

 it will change.

 In step 2, we ask the other player if their number is G or not.
-Of course we don\'t ask them if they literally picked \"G\".
+Of course we don't ask them if they literally picked "G".
 Only numbers are allowed in this game, not letters!
 Instead the algorithm means that we should instead ask if their number is the *current value* of G, whatever that happens to be.
 The first time it will be 1, but as we have